Byron Buxton Player Props: Twins vs. Cardinals

 Byron Buxton At The Plate

-- Buxton leads Minnesota in total hits (62) this season while batting .207 with 34 extra-base hits.
+- Buxton has 63 hits, which ranks first among Minnesota hitters this season, while batting .207 with 35 extra-base hits.

-- Buxton enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .375.
+- Buxton is batting .412 during his last outings and is on a five-game hitting streak.

-- In 28.6% of his games this year, Buxton has driven in at least one run.
-In 12 of those games (14.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.
+- In 24 games this year (28.2%), Buxton has picked up an RBI, and in 12 of those games (14.1%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

-- In 37 of 84 games this season, he has scored, and 11 of those games included multiple runs.
+- He has scored in 37 of 85 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.